How To Wash Bo Out Of Clothes | Stain-Busting Secrets

 Fabric softeners may leave residues that trap odors inside fibers rather than removing them.
 Skip these products when dealing with BO-laden clothes.

-Instead, air-dry garments outside in sunlight when possible—UV rays naturally disinfect fabrics and help dissipate smells.
+Instead, air-dry garments outside in sunlight when possible—fresh air and full drying help reduce lingering smells after washing.

 5. Repeat If Necessary